ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

 {NOTE This section explains how to setup authentication **manually**.
 Please also take a look at the automated [Setup Wizard](../../../start/installation/setup-wizard) which lets you setup authentication in a much easier and faster way. /}

 To enable authentication, either `Security.Certificate.Path` or `Security.Certificate.Load.Exec` must be set in [settings.json](../../configuration/configuration-options#json).
+Note that
+`Security.Certificate.Load.Exec` has replaced the old `Security.Certificate.Exec` as of 4.2, [see FAQ](../../../server/security/common-errors-and-faq#automatic-cluster-certificate-renewal-following-migration-to-4.2).

 RavenDB will accept PFX server certificates which contain the private key, are not expired and have the following fields: